onixservices/onixservices/README.md

 **Orca, Raydium & Meteora**: value, fees to collect, net PnL, and realized APR computed from the fees each position actually captured.
 Every number is reconstructed from on-chain transactions, and every event in the position log links to its transaction on Solscan.
-Where a number can't be proven on-chain, we show an honest "—" and say why.

 **[onix.finance](https://onix.finance)** ·
 [@Onix_Finance](https://twitter.com/Onix_Finance) ·